hpmicro/hpm_sdk/samples/drivers/bgpr/README_en.rst

-.. _bpgr_retention:
+.. _bgpr_retention:

-BPGR Retention
+BGPR Retention
 ======================

 Overview
 --------

-This example project demonstrates the data retention function of the BPGR register.
+This example project demonstrates the data retention function of the BGPR register.

 Board Setting
 -------------